hpcleuven/VscDocumentation/source/access/mfa_login.rst

   .. figure:: mfa_login/reauthenticate_phone.PNG
      :alt: reauthenticate_phone

+  This step may not be necessary when connecting from a white-listed IP address, like the internal networks of the Flemish universities, using a static on-site IP as well as the institutional VPN.
+  For example, if you have already logged upfront into your institution's network then you might not be required to log in again depending on your browser session settings (e.g., accepted cookies).

 - Once you are successfully authenticated, you end up on a page telling you that your VSC identity is confirmed.
   If you have already performed the previous login in that browser session, you will